IbtehazC/inventory-management-app/README.md

 - SQL Server Database to persist data locally

 ### TODO -
-- Host Backend
-- And deploy App
+- Deploy App to a cloud server

 ### How to run app
 - clone/fork repository in your local computer